mabdullahsoyturk/HPC-Paper-Notes/Alleviating Irregularity in Graph Analytics Acceleration: a Hardware/Software Co-Design Approach/README.md

 * Determining the workload size during execution for scheduling a balanced workload
 * Obtaining the prefetching indication during execution for exact prefetching
 * Decoupling the phases into two pipeline stages to overlap workload scheduling and execution.

+#### Dynamically Determining Workload Size
+The key idea is to **determine the number of edges for each active vertex** by the offset array in the Apply phase, and use it in the Scatter phase of the next iteration.